Italian Grand Prix: Imola 1980 and Monza's further redevelopments

 After winning the 2006 Italian Grand Prix, Michael Schumacher announced his retirement from Formula 1 racing at the end of the 2006 season.
 Kimi Räikkönen replaced him at Ferrari from the start of the 2007 season.
 At the 2008 Italian Grand Prix, Sebastian Vettel became the youngest driver in history to win a Formula One Grand Prix.
 Aged 21 years and 74 days, Vettel broke the record set by Fernando Alonso at the 2003 Hungarian Grand Prix by 317 days as he won in wet conditions at Monza.

 Vettel led for the majority of the Grand Prix and crossed the finish line 12.5 seconds ahead of McLaren's Heikki Kovalainen.
 Earlier in the weekend, he had already become the youngest pole sitter, after setting the fastest times in both Q2 and Q3 qualifying stages.
 His win also gave him the record of youngest podium-finisher.
 Vettel also won in 2011, after a spectacular pass at the Curva Grande, passing Fernando Alonso on the outside of the big, long curve.

 Uncertainty grew over the fact that Monza would continue to host the race as Rome had signed a deal to host Formula One from 2012.
 On 18 March 2010 however, Bernie Ecclestone and the Monza track managers signed a deal which assured the race being held there until at least 2016.

-A total of eleven Italian drivers have won the Italian Grand Prix; seven before World War II and four when it was part of the World Championship; most recently Ludovico Scarfiotti won in 1966.
+A total of twelve Italian drivers have won the Italian Grand Prix; seven before World War II and five when it was part of the World Championship; most recently Kimi Antonelli won in 2026.
 Alberto Ascari won the race three times (once before Formula One and twice during the Formula One championship).
 Elio de Angelis and Riccardo Patrese both won the San Marino Grand Prix in 1985 and 1990 respectively, so they won on home soil but not at Monza.
 Both Michael Schumacher and Lewis Hamilton have won the Italian Grand Prix five times and Nelson Piquet has won it four times.
 Ferrari have won their home Grand Prix 20 times, the most recent being Charles Leclerc in 2024.

 The 2025 Italian Grand Prix saw the fastest ever qualifying lap, set by Max Verstappen in a Red Bull car in a time of 1:18.792 at an average speed of 264.681 km/h, as well as the fastest ever lap during the race, set by Lando Norris in a McLaren car in a time of 1:20.901 at an average speed of 257.781 km/h.
 The Grand Prix also set the record for the duration of the shortest race, running for 1:13:24.325 at an average speed of 250.706 km/h.